-A poodle may keep the color of the coat that it was born with, a factor known as "holding."
+A poodle might also keep the color of the coat that it was born with, a factor known as "holding."
 Even if the poodle does "clear" from a darker color to a lighter one, the "clearing" of the coat is not uniform all over the poodle's fur.
 For instance, the fur around the ears and the thicker guard hairs tend to "hold" their color throughout the life of the poodle, even when other parts of the coat change to another color.

-Other varieties of poodle color include white, gray, silver beige, red and silver.
-The "clearing" process in poodles may go through various stages before the poodles finally achieve their permanent color.
+Other varieties of poodle color include white, gray, silver beige, red, and silver.
+The "clearing" process in poodles can go through various stages before the poodles finally achieve their permanent color.
 For instance, a poodle puppy could start off with a blackish coat that will "clear" to a gray color and eventually a platinum silver color.
 Some orange-colored poodle puppies change to a darkish peach color and eventually fade to a lighter peach color.